jamesssooi/fonty/README.md

 You may wish to host your own repository for your personal usage, or perhaps you might want to make a set of fonts available for your entire team.
 A repository of fonts is a powerful concept that allows people to share and use fonts effortlessly.

-While **fonty** is still in alpha, the schema and specifications for hosting your own font sources is still largely a work in progress.
-As such until **fonty** is fully released, it is not encouraged for you to host your own font sources yet as the schema might go through a huge amount of changes before it is finalised.
+While **fonty** is still in alpha, the schema and specifications for font sources is still largely a work in progress.
+As such until **fonty** is fully released, it is not encouraged for you to host your own font sources yet as the schema might go through a large amount of changes before it is finalised.

+## 5 &nbsp;&nbsp; Roadmap
+[ ] Implement command to disable/enable fonts
+[ ] Finalise fonty sources schema and specifications
+[ ] Add support for installation via `homebrew`

-## 5 Licensing
+## 6 &nbsp;&nbsp; Licensing

 Copyright © 2018 [James] Ooi Weng Teik. **fonty** is released under the [Apache License, Version 2.0](https://github.com/jamesssooi/fonty/blob/master/LICENSE).